 From the desk of Tracie DeFreitas, M.S., Program Leader, Director of Training, Services, and Outreach

-Medical documentation may be requested when an individual makes it known to his or her employer that an accommodation is needed at work.
+Medical documentation may be requested when an individual makes it known to their employer that an accommodation is needed at work.
 Upon receiving a request for accommodation, it is a common practice for employers to request medical information as part of the interactive process.
-However, the Equal Employment Opportunity Commission (EEOC) has stated that documentation should only be necessary when the disability and need for accommodation are not known or obvious.
-Therefore, the amount of documentation allowed will depend upon the situation and how much information is already known about the impairment, functional limitations, and accommodations.
+However, the Equal Employment Opportunity Commission (EEOC) has stated that documentation should only be necessary when the disability and/or need for accommodation is not known or obvious.
+Therefore, the medical documentation that may be requested for ADA purposes will depend upon the situation and how much information is already known about the impairment, functional limitations, and need for accommodation.
 An employer may not ask for documentation that is unrelated to the request for accommodation, this includes asking for an employee's complete medical records.
 Full records are likely to contain information unrelated to the reasonable accommodation request.

 JAN Consultants respond to a variety of questions related to requesting medical documentation under the ADA.
 Here are some examples of common questions and responses: